SirSamelot/onefortheroad.github.io/_posts/2017-04-29-web-scraping-part-1.md

 In **Web Scraping: Part 1**, we took a simple table from a web page and converted its contents into a tabular form that is ready for analysis.
 Tools like Beautiful Soup and *pandas* did most of the heavy lifting.
 Our simple code has much room for improvement.
 In **Web Scraping: Part 2**, we will scrape a (slightly) more complicated web page.
 For now, all this work has made me quite thirsty...

+> Have a question about this topic, or a suggestion for a future topic?
+Please, leave a comment below!
+{:.blockquote}

 ### Resources
 - [Intro to HTML & CSS](https://www.codecademy.com/learn/learn-html-css), by codecademy